 Moreover, if our service provider partners fail to obtain appropriate import, export or re-export licenses or authorizations, we may also be adversely affected through reputational harm and penalties.
-Obtaining the necessary authorizations, including any required license, for a particular sale may be time-consuming, is not guaranteed and may result in the delay or loss of sales opportunities.
-In addition, changes in our platforms or solutions or changes in applicable export or import laws and regulations may create delays in the introduction and sale of our platforms and solutions in international markets, prevent our service provider partners with international operations from deploying our platforms and solutions or, in some cases, prevent the export or import of our platforms and solutions to certain countries, governments or persons altogether.
-Any change in export or import laws and regulations, shift in the enforcement or scope of existing laws and regulations, or change in the countries, governments, persons or technologies targeted by such laws and regulations, could also result in decreased use of our platforms and solutions, or in our decreased ability to export or sell our platforms and solutions to existing or potential service provider partners with international operations.
-Any decreased use of our platforms and solutions or limitations on our ability to export or sell our platforms and solutions would likely adversely affect our business, financial condition, cash flows and results of operations.
+Obtaining the necessary authorizations, including any required license, for a particular component or sale may be timeconsuming, is not guaranteed and may result in the delay or loss of sales opportunities.
+In addition, changes in our platforms or solutions or changes in applicable export or import laws and regulations may create delays in the introduction and sale of our platforms and solutions in the U.S. and international markets, prevent our service provider partners with from deploying our platforms and solutions, prevent us from importing or exporting components of some of our solutions, or, in some cases, prevent the export or import of our platforms and solutions to the United States and certain other countries, governments or persons altogether.
+Any change in export or import laws and regulations, shift in the enforcement or scope of existing laws and regulations, or change in the countries, governments, persons or technologies targeted by such laws and regulations, could also result in decreased use of our platforms and solutions, in our decreased ability to export or sell our platforms and solutions to existing or potential service provider partners with international operations or increased costs and difficulties associated with access to some components used in our solutions.
+Any decreased use of our platforms and solutions or limitations on our ability to export or sell our platforms and solutions or limitations on our ability to acquire or export components of our solutions would likely adversely affect our business, financial condition, cash flows and results of operations.

-Furthermore, there is currently significant uncertainty about the future political relationship between the United States and various other countries, including China, the European Union, Canada, Vietnam and Mexico, with respect to trade policies, treaties, tariffs and customs duties, and taxes.
+Furthermore, there is currently significant uncertainty about the future political relationship between the United States and various other countries, including China, the European Union, Canada, Vietnam and Mexico, with respect to trade policies, treaties, import/export regulations and restrictions and trade embargoes, tariffs and customs duties, and taxes.
 In 2019, the U.S. administration imposed significant changes to U.S. trade policy with respect to China.
 Tariffs have subjected certain of our products manufactured overseas to additional import duties of up to 25%.
-The amount of the import tariff and the number of products subject to tariffs have changed numerous times based on action by the U.S. administration.
-We are addressing the risks related to these imposed and announced tariffs, which have affected, or have the potential to affect, at least some of our imports from China.
-Future changes to tariff rates could adversely affect our business, financial condition, cash flows, and results of operations.
+The amount of the import tariff and the number and types of products subject to tariffs, trade embargoes and import/export regulations and restrictions have changed numerous times based on action by the U.S. administration.
+Furthermore, the U.S. Federal Communications Commission ("FCC") and congress are considering additional restrictions targeting certain manufacturers of telecommunications, surveillance and security products.
+We are addressing the risks related to these imposed and announced tariffs, other regulations and restrictions and proposed FCC or congressional actions which have affected, or have the potential to affect, at least some of our imports.
+To the extent additional regulations or restrictions are imposed on us prior authorizations for existing products are revoked for manufacturers that we use, for example the manufacturer of our surveillance solutions, and we are unable to shift our production or otherwise reduce the impact before the imposition of any applicable restrictions or regulatory changes, our business, financial condition, cash flows, and results of operations could be adversely affected.
+Potential future changes to tariff and duty rates, trade embargoes, and import/export regulations and restrictions could similarly adversely affect our business.